"FGLER"(we pronounce it "flagler") stands for "Florida-Georgia Lutheran Early Response", which is the name of our organization.

 Unfortunately, there is.
 We would love to see families and children involved in providing care after a disaster.
 This is a great way to teach children about service and caring for others.
 However, through experience we have learned that a disaster response or work site is not a safe place for young children.
 LCMS Disaster Response and FGLER have set a minimum age for participation at age 14.
 Also, one must be at least 18 years old to operate a chainsaw or Bobcat, get up on a roof, or work in a flooded house in the early stages of cleanup.

 Maybe.
-LCMS Disaster Response and LERT policy is that a background check is not required for training opportunities.
-However, a background check IS required for disaster responses that do involve: 1) an overnight stay at a host church, 2) volunteers working in the homes of disaster victims, or 3) volunteers working with minors.
+LCMS Disaster Response LERT, and FGLER, policy is that a background check is not required to participate in training opportunities or local events.
+However, a background check IS required for disaster responses that involve: 1) an overnight stay at a host church, 2) volunteers working in the homes of disaster victims, or 3) volunteers working with minors.
+Background checks must be done through the LCMS-LERT system.

 Yes!
 One mission of FGLER is providing disaster response training to churches and volunteers.
 We encourage all of our volunteers to have basic disaster response training through LCMS-LERT, and to seek out additional training to enhance skills and broaden your capability as a volunteer.